Class action and mass injury lawsuits

-If you do nothing, you will not receive any money or other relief from the settlement.
-Unless you exclude yourself from the class settlement, you will be unable to file your own lawsuit, continue a lawsuit, or be part of any other lawsuit against the settling defendants concerning the legal issues in the settling class action matter.
+You will not receive any money or relief from the settlement if you do nothing.
+Unless you exclude yourself from the class settlement, you cannot file your own lawsuit, continue a case, or be part of any other lawsuit against the settling defendants concerning the legal issues in the settling class action matter.

 How can I get payment from a class action settlement?

-To qualify for payment from a class action settlement, you must be a class member and you must send in a valid claim form.
+To qualify for payment from a class action settlement, you must be a class member and send in a valid claim form.
 You may receive a claim form in the mail.
-Or you may submit your information via the internet at a settlement website specifically set up for a particular class action.
+Or you may submit your information online at a settlement website expressly set up for a particular class action.
 Read the claim form instructions carefully.
 Follow all instructions on the claim form.
 Submit your claim on time.

 How are the lawyers paid in a class action?

-Lawyers for the class typically will ask the court for attorneys’ fees and expenses, and the parties may also seek compensation for the class representatives.
+Lawyers for the class typically will ask the court for attorney’s fees and expenses, and the parties may also seek compensation for the class representatives.
 The court decides how much to award to class counsel and, if appropriate, the class representatives.
-The payment of attorneys’ fees and expenses will often be paid by the defendants.
-Other times, fees and expenses may be paid from the class action settlement fund which also is used to compensate class members.
+The defendants will often pay the payment of attorneys’ fees and expenses.
+Other times, fees and costs may be paid from the class action settlement fund, which also is used to compensate class members.